Business Administration Courses

 Prerequisites: ACC 1510, ACC 1520, ECO 1510, and ECO 1520, or permission of the instructor, department chair, school head, or college dean

-Cross-listed: FIN 4370
+Cross-listed with FIN 4370

-Offered: Spring, even years
+Offered: spring, even years

-BUS 4380 SPREADSHEET MODELING AND APPLICATIONS 3 credits
+BUS 4380 SPREADSHEET MODELING AND APPLICATIONS (3)

-Serves as an introduction to the fundamentals of data-driven decision analysis using spreadsheet tools, dashboards and optimization models.
+Serves as an introduction to the fundamentals of data-driven decision analysis using spreadsheet tools, dashboards, and optimization models.
 The course covers the basics of data modeling to solve multiple objective optimization scenarios.
 Students will apply the course concepts in areas such as project management, decision tree analysis, time series forecasting and production optimization.

 Prerequisite: BUS 3380 and ECO 3160 or permission of the instructor, department chair, school head, or college dean